truenas/documentation/content/SCALE/SCALETutorials/Apps/Syncthing.md

 ## Using the Syncthing Web UI

-The [Synchthing web UI](https://docs.syncthing.net/intro/gui.html) allows administrators to monitor and manage the synchronization process, view logs, and adjust settings.
+The [Syncthing web UI](https://docs.syncthing.net/intro/gui.html) allows administrators to monitor and manage the synchronization process, view logs, and adjust settings.

-The **Folders** list configured sync folders, detail on sync status and file count, capacity, etc.
+**Folders** list configured sync folders, details on sync status and file count, capacity, etc.
 To change folder configuration settings, click on the folder.

 **This Device** displays the current system IO status including transfer/receive rate, number of listners, total uptime, sync state, and the device ID and version.

-**Actions** displays a dropdown list of options that include general and global settings.
+**Actions** displays a dropdown list of options that includes general and global settings.
 You can manage directional settings for sync configurations, security, encryption, and UI server settings through the **Actions** options.

 ### Managing Folders

-Click on a folder and select **Edit** to open a dialog where you can change or enter a directory path for a folder you want to share.
+To change or enter a directory paty for a folder you want to share, click on a folder and select **Edit**.
 We recommend each shared folder have sync folder to allow for more granular traffic and data flow.
 Syncthing creates a default sync folder in the main user or HOME directory during installation of the application.

-The **Sharing** tab shows the devices the current folder is synced with (for example, the *Home_Sync* folder).
+The **Sharing** tab shows the devices synced with the current folder (for example, the *Home_Sync* folder).

-The **Untrusted Device Password** is a beta feature and not trusted for production environments.
-The intent of this feature is for an edge case where two users want to share data on a given device but cannot risk interception of data, only trusted users with the code can open the file(s) with shared data.
+**Untrusted Device Password** is a beta feature and not trusted for production environments.
+This feature is for an edge cases where two users want to share data on a given device but cannot risk interception of data.
+Only trusted users with the code can open the file(s) with shared data.

 #### Using File Versioning
 **File Versioning** applies to changes received from other devices.
-For example, if *Bill* turns on versioniong and *Alice* changes a file, the old version is archived on *Bill's* computer when that change syncs from *Alice*.
+For example, *Bill* turns on versioniong and *Alice* changes a file.
+Syncthing archives the old version on *Bill's* computer when it syncs the change from *Alice*.
-If *Bill* changes a file locally on his computer, Syncthing does and cannot  archive the old version.
-File versioning schemas currently available using Syncthing are:
+But if *Bill* changes a file locally on his computer, Syncthing does not and cannot archive the old version.

-* No file versioning
-* Trash can file versioning
-* Simple file versioning
-* Staggered file versioning
-* External file versioning

 For more information on specific file versioning, see [Versioning](https://docs.syncthing.net/v1.23.2/users/versioning)

 ### Using Advanced Administration

-To access advanced settings, go to **Actions > Advanced**.
+Go to **Actions > Advanced** to access advanced settings.
-These setting options allow you to set up network isolation, directory services, database, and bandwidth throttling, to change device-specfic settings and global default settings.
+These setting options allow you to set up network isolation, directory services, database, and bandwidth throttling, and to change device-specific settings and global default settings.
 {{< hint type=warning >}}
-Incorrect configuration could damage folder contents and render Syncthing inoperable!
+Incorrect configuration can damage folder contents and render Syncthing inoperable!
 {{< /hint >}}

 ### Viewing Logs and Debugs

-The **Logs** option provides access to current logs and debug files.
+Go to **Logs** to access current logs and debug files.
-The **Log** tab displays current logs.
-The **Debugging Facilities** tab provides access to debug logging facilities.
+The **Log** tab displays current logs, and the **Debugging Facilities** tab provides access to debug logging facilities.
-You can select different parameters to add to the logs and assist with debugging specific functionalities.
+Select different parameters to add to the logs and assist with debugging specific functionalities.

-You can forward logs to a specificat folder or remote device.
+You can forward logs to a specific folder or remote device.

 ### Maintaining File Ownership (ACL Preservation)

 Syncthing includes the ability to maintain ownership and extend attributes during transfers between nodes (systems).
-This ensures ACLs and permissions remain consistent across TrueNAS SCALE systems during one-directional and bi-directional Syncthing moves.
+This ensures ACLs and permissions remain consistent across TrueNAS SCALE systems during one and bi-directional Syncthing moves.
 You can configure this setting on a per folder basis.

 {{< taglist tag="scalesyncthing" limit="10" title="Related Syncthing Articles" >}}